-Within the scope of translation of SNOMED CT®, these guidelines comprise recommendations regarding management of a translation project.
-New Members of IHTSDO will be able to find advice and documented experience to support their translation efforts.
-The purpose is also to help avoid mistakes and enable building on existing experiences.
+Within the scope of translation of SNOMED CT®, these guidelines comprise recommendations regarding the management of a translation project.
+New Members of IHTSDO will be able to find advice and documented experience to support their translation efforts and to help avoid mistakes.
+The Guidelines enable projects to build on best practices from both a qualitative and a cost effective perspective and contribute to "lessons learned".

-The guidelines identify critical steps of the translation project and bring forward best practices both from a qualitative and a cost effective perspective.
-The guidelines are not prescriptive regarding the detailed sequence of the steps in the translation process, since some steps are dependent on how the project is organized locally.
+The guidelines identify critical steps of the translation project, but, are not prescriptive regarding the detailed sequence of the steps in the translation process, since some steps are highly dependent on how the project is organized locally.